anujrajani/Getting_Cleaning_Data/README.md

 * For each activity in a subject, get the full list of measurements
 * Calculate the mean for each of these activities
 * Place the mean in subsequent columns of the subject/activity row
-* Write second tiny data set to a text file
+* Write second tidy data set to a text file